 The LLC was established to purchase, develop and/or lease real property.
-Because the UNC Health Care System is the sole member manager of the LLC, the elected directors of the LLC are the same members of the UNC Health Care System Board of Directors that directs Hospitals' operations, and as the LLC's primary purpose is to benefit the Hospitals, its financial statements have been blended with those of the Hospitals.
+Because the UNC Health Care System is the sole member manager of the LLC, the elected directors of the LLC are the same members of the UNC Health Care System Board of Directors that directs Hospitals' operations, and as the LLC's primary purpose is to benefit the

+Hospitals, its financial statements have been blended with those of the Hospitals.

-Separate financial statements for the LCC may be obtained from the Executive Vice President & Chief Financial Officer, University of North Carolina Hospitals, 101 Manning Drive, Med Wing E - Room 310, Chapel Hill, North Carolina, 27514, or by calling (984) 974-5112.
+Separate financial statements for the LLC may be obtained from the President of UNC Health Care Network Hospitals, Executive Vice President & Chief Financial Officer, University of North Carolina Hospitals, 101 Manning Drive, Med Wing E - Room 310, Chapel Hill, North Carolina, 27514, or by calling (984) 974-5112.